windsuzu/ts-react-component-library/README.md

 ┃ ┣  index.scss         # IMPORTANT: import tailwind for library
 ┃ ┗  index.ts           # IMPORTANT: library entry point
 ┃
-┣  App.tsx              # for test
+┣  App.tsx              # for develop use
-┣  index.scss           # for test
+┣  index.scss           # for develop use
+┣  index.tsx            # for develop use
-┗  index.tsx            # for test
+┗  setupTests.ts        # for unit test using jest & react-testing-library
 ```

 ## Tailwind Config